blackflux/lambda-monitor/README.md

 ### Configure Rollbar (Required)

-First create a new Rollbar project and call it "lambda-monitor" or similar.
+First create a new Rollbar project and call it `lambda-monitor` or similar.
 Now create a server write key for each stage that you are using and put it into the corresponding `STAGE.yml` file (see above).

 ### Configure Log Services (All Optional)